tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.3.1 - July 26, 2018 =
+*	Fix: The bank payment channel not showing in the default gateway

 = 5.3.0 - June 2, 2018 =
 *	Fix: Saved cards feature not working in the custom gateways
 *	Fix: Custom gateways not processing automatic renewal payments via WooCommerce Subscriptions plugin